nickwilcox/nickwilcox.github.io/_posts/2020-07-10-target_cpu_vs_target_feature.md

 ```
 [View Full Sample](https://godbolt.org/z/6Z-AcD)

 We get only our single target `VPSHUFB` instruction generated.
+We could also have used `-C target-feature=+fast-variable-shuffle`.

 ## Conclusion

-Setting the `target-cpu` flag does more than simply enabling CPU features.
+Setting the `target-cpu` flag does more than simply enabling new instruction set families.
 It changes the compiler's instruction cost model which can cause it to generate drastically different code in some cases.

 This is most obvious around AVX2, which is recent enough that early implementations have different instructions costs than more recent micro-architectures.

 Unfortunately there is no convenient solution in Rust for multi-versioning functions to target different CPU micro-architectures within a single executable.

 ## Sources
 All the source code for the article can be found on [GitHub](https://github.com/nickwilcox/blog_target_cpu).